wmfs/tymly-website/docs/guide/README.md

 **What if establishing a new connection to this beat-up database takes 30 seconds?**

-In a blasé implementation, every time one of our new `Task` resources is invoked it would first need to establish a new database connection, perform the necessary database operation and then close the connection before advancing to the next state.
+In a blasé implementation, each time one of our new `Task` resources is invoked it would first need to establish a new database connection, perform the necessary database operation and then close the connection before advancing to the next state.

-Apart from the obvious performance overhead, this approach clearly doesn't scale well at all.
-With any number of state machines running simultaneously, the load on our fragile database would soon become intolerable.
+Apart from the obvious performance horror, this approach clearly doesn't scale well at all.
+With any number of State Machines running simultaneously, the load on our fragile database would soon become intolerable.

 A better implementation would be to instantiate a small pool of connections to our database when Tymly first starts.
-Each of our four new State Resources could then grab a pre-instantiated connection from this shared pool (via a common pool API) when necessary.
+Each of our four new State Resources could then grab a pre-instantiated connection from this shared pool (via a common pool API) as-and-when necessary.

 **This is where Tymly Services come into play.**

-**Services** in Tymly are nothing more than an expose class (therefore establishing state through its constructor and an API through its methods).
+**Services** in Tymly are nothing more than an exposed class in a [Plugin](#plugins) (therefore establishing state through its constructor and an API through its methods).

 Tymly will create a new instance of all registered service classes at boot time.
 Each service class can provide an optional asynchronous `boot()` method (e.g. to establish a connection pool or grab an authentication token for use with a SaaS solution).
 The use of some simple metadata helps ensure services are initialized in a logical order.